beneopp/differentially_expressed_gene_analysis/README.md

 dispersion.py - I generated scatter plots to assist in identifying genes that were significantly differentially expressed.

-de_genes.py - I hand-wrote the Benjamini-Hochberg correction so that it could be used to correct p-values for multiple comparisons.
+de_genes.py - I hand-wrote the Benjamini-Hochberg correction to be used to correct p-values for multiple comparisons.

 classification.py - I implemented Principal Component Analysis (PCA) to analyze the difference in gene expression profile among the different cell types.